Killklli/PokemonBWAutoPokedex/README.md

 7. Download the animated sprites at https://www.pkparaiso.com/xy/sprites_pokemon.php and put all the files in ExePath/sprites/ (You may have to make the sprites folder)

-8. In Desmume, open Tools > Lua Scripting > New Lua Script Window and select the included lua script in the same output folder as the exe you made in step 1.
+8. In Desmume, open Tools > Lua Scripting > New Lua Script Window and select the included lua script in the same output folder as the exe you extracted in step 5.

 9. Make sure the script is running

-10. Start the Exe you made in Step 1.
+10. Start the Exe you extracted in step 5.